Parson Brownlow: Newspaper editor

 What made the Parson stand out was, more than anything else, his vitriolic tongue and pen.
 Over the course of his long career, he took up many causes.
 These included not only Methodism, Whiggery, and the Union, but also temperance, Know-Nothingism, and slavery.
 His favorite method of promoting those causes was to chastise and ridicule his opponents, and few men could do so with as much venomous wit as he.
 Baptists, Presbyterians, Catholics, Mormons, Democrats, Republicans, secessionists, drunks, immigrants, and abolitionists—all were at one time or another on the receiving end of Brownlow's merciless broadsides.
 Not surprisingly, he made many enemies.
 A number of them replied in kind; some tried to kill him.

-The rising Elizabethton attorney T.A.R.
-Nelson suggested that Brownlow should launch a newspaper to support Whig Party candidates in the upcoming elections.
-Brownlow partnered with the Elizabethton newspaper publisher, Mason R. Lyon, and as the editor within their partnership, with the agreement that Brownlow would receive one-third of the new profits from the Tennessee Whig.
-Brownlow and Lyon launched their weekly Tennessee Whig on Thursday, May 16, 1839, and within several weeks, Brownlow and Lyon would rebrand their new weekly newspaper as the Elizabethton Whig starting with the June 13, 1839 edition of the newspaper.
+Elizabethton attorney Thomas A. R. Nelson suggested that Brownlow should launch a newspaper to support Whig Party candidates in the upcoming elections.
+Brownlow partnered with Elizabethton newspaper publisher Mason R. Lyon, and as the editor within their partnership, with the agreement that Brownlow would receive one-third of the new profits from the Tennessee Whig.
+Brownlow and Lyon launched their weekly on May 16, 1839, and within several weeks, Brownlow and Lyon rebranded the paper as the Elizabethton Whig.

-As Brownlow's vituperative editorial style quickly brought bitter division to Elizabethton, and he began quarreling with local Whig-turned-Democrat Landon Carter Haynes.
-Haynes had read law under Elizabethton attorney T.A.R.
-Nelson, and Haynes would later follow Nelson to Jonesborough during 1840, where Haynes would eventually edit a Jonesborough newspaper.